pytorch/executorch/backends/mediatek/scripts/README.md

 ### 3. MediaTek ExercuTorch Libraries

-Download the following libraries required for MediaTek ExercuTorch:
+Download the following libraries from MediaTek's NeuroPilot portal (link to be added):

 - `libneuronusdk_adapter.mtk.so.8.1.1`: This universal SDK contains the implementation required for executing target-dependent code on the MediaTek chip.
 - `libneuron_buffer_allocator.so`: This utility library is designed for allocating DMA buffers necessary for model inference.